-PHOENIX – The Arizona Lottery is teaming up with Chicanos Por La Causa (CPLC) to increase capacity of their Workforce Solutions Program to train and connect additional job seekers with quality jobs that will improve their lives, our communities and Arizona’s overall economy.
+PHOENIX – The Arizona Lottery is teaming up with Chicanos Por La Causa (CPLC) to increase the capacity of their Workforce Solutions Program to train and connect additional job seekers with quality jobs that will improve their lives, our communities, and Arizona’s overall economy.
 The Arizona Lottery is presenting a $50,000 check on Saturday, February 29th, to CPLC’s Workforce Solutions Program to provide:

-- Spanish language GED & GED fast track (hybrid/ drop in model)
+- Spanish language GED & GED fast track (hybrid/drop-in model)

 - High School classes & Job training

 - Monthly Hiring Events/Job Fairs from within Desert Sky Mall and the surrounding Maryvale communities.

 CPLC estimates that this funding will enable their Workforce Solutions program to impact the lives of more than 200 people with case management, vocational training, and supportive services.